hyemiie/chat_server/README.md

 # ⚙️ Tier Group Chat App (Backend)

-This backend runs on Node.js, Express, and Socket.IO.
-It handles everything including authentication, managing rooms, storing chats, and real-time WebSocket communication.
+This is the backend server for the Chattr team chat app.
+It runs on Node.js, Express, and Socket.IO, and powers the frontend by handling everything from authentication and room management to chat storage and real-time WebSocket communication

 ---